 Once nothing more than a distant idea, virtual reality has exploded onto the scene in recent years.
-It’s working its way into our lives in many different ways, from gaming and entertainment to picking out your next vacation destination.
-The gaming adoption of VR headsets is set to drive a five-fold sales boom by 2022, while VR and AR combined is expected to become an $80 billion market by 2025, encompassing not just leisure and entertainment but business, too.
+It’s working its way into our lives in different ways, from gaming, entertainment to picking out your next vacation destination.
+The gaming adoption of VR headsets is set to drive a five-fold sales boom by 2022.
+VR and AR combined is expected to become an $80 billion market by 2025, encompassing not just leisure and entertainment but business, too.

 What could VR in business look like?
 In truth, the possibilities are endless.
-Virtual reality creates a completely digital world in which the viewer is fully immersed, which makes it particularly promising as a training tool — particularly for hands-on roles in engineering, architecture, construction, design, and medicine.
+Virtual reality creates a completely digital world in which the viewer is fully immerse.
+Making particularly promising as a training tool — particularly for hands-on roles in engineering, architecture, construction, design, and medicine.

 In the corporate world, VR has the ability to enhance virtual office and remote working practices by immersing employees in a virtual workplace.
 Instead of physically going to a workplace, workers simply sit down at the desk in their home office, put on a VR headset, and see a virtual workspace or meeting room complete with life-like avatars of clients and coworkers.

-There are already countless ways in which virtual reality can be used, and we’re only just beginning to understand its full potential.
+There are already countless ways in which virtual reality have uses.
+We’re only just beginning to understand its full potential.
 But whether you’re using VR for business, or for entertainment, it’s essential to get the best headset to suit your needs and your budget.
-As we close out 2018, here’s a rundown of the best VR headsets currently on the market.
+As we close out 2022, here’s a rundown of the best VR headsets currently on the market.

 Lenovo Mirage Solo